-Before coming to Berkeley to work on my Master’s and PhD, I received a BS in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
+Before coming to California to work on my Master’s and PhD, I received a BS in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
 While I was there I spent a lot of time working on the Formula SAE team, developing the steering system for our car Junior year and then working on the suspension team and heading up the vehicle dynamics development Senior year.
 I also led the Presentation team and was President of the Society of Automotive Engineers.
 Before college, I grew up in lovely Springfield, Illinois.

 You can contact me at kohut7 at gmail dot com.